YASIRZAHID/WEB-3.0-AND-METAVERSE-GETTING-STARTED-/README.md

 #   Getting started with web 3.0 and Metaverse
-if you have been assigned WEB 3.0 tasks Here is separate guide for that this Guide is for Coding pathway
+If you have been assigned WEB 3.0 tasks Here is separate guide for that this Guide is for Coding pathway
     LINK.co
 ## Step#1 Learn HTML